Natasha, Pierre & The Great Comet of 1812: Original Broadway production

+Original London production

 Recordings

-On December 10, 2013 Ghostlight Records released a two-disc original cast album of the entire score.
+On December 10, 2013, Ghostlight Records released a two-disc cast album of the entire score.
+The cast featured Dave Malloy as Pierre, Phillipa Soo as Natasha, Lucas Steele as Anatole, Brittain Ashford as Sonya, Manik Choksi as Dolokhov, Grace McLean as Marya D, Amber Gray as Hélène, Blake DeLong as Andrey/Old Prince Bolkonsky, Gelsey Bell as Princess Mary, and Paul Pinto as Balaga.
 Later, another disc containing highlights from the show was released.

-The original Broadway cast recording was released on May 19, 2017 on Reprise Records.
+The original Broadway cast recording was released on May 19, 2017, on Reprise Records.
 It went on to chart at number 87 on the Billboard 200 chart, number 26 on the Top Album Sales chart, and number 23 on the Digital Albums chart.

 Book

-On November 22, 2016 the book Natasha, Pierre, and the Great Comet of 1812: The Journey of a New Musical to Broadway was released.
+On November 22, 2016, the book Natasha, Pierre, and the Great Comet of 1812: The Journey of a New Musical to Broadway was released.
 The book, edited and compiled by Steven Suskin, includes interviews with many of the original cast members, as well as the annotated script and photos of both the Kazino and Broadway casts.
-The book also includes a CD with five songs from the show: three from the original cast recording, and two featuring Josh Groban and a 25 piece orchestra.
+The book also includes a CD with five songs from the show: three from the original cast recording and two featuring Josh Groban and a 25-piece orchestra.